A Breakthrough in New Ultrasound Probe Cover Research

-These findings were later presented at the 2019 Asia Pacific Society of Infection Control (APSIC) Annual Meeting in Vietnam6 and was accepted for publication in 2019 in Infection, Disease and Health9.
+These findings were later presented at the 2019 Asia Pacific Society of Infection Control (APSIC) Annual Meeting in Vietnam6 and were accepted for publication in 2019 in Infection, Disease, and Health9.

 Some of the major strengths of this study are: